bwvoss/failure-patterns-essay/README.md

 ```
 [src](https://github.com/Reactive-Extensions/RxJS)

-The functional collection pipeline breaks functions down into a granular level, and an error handler is set just off of the execution of those few functions.
+We have a pipeline of operations, and an error callback injected to handle failure states.
+The explicitness of the pipeline allows us to inject a scoped and simpler error handler -- there are only a few functions that it has to handle.

+The generic and explicit approach of passing in the error handler makes the flow of execution easier to reason about, and encourages error handling abstractions at a finer level of granularity.
+Besides the design of the handlers themselves, the abstraction around utilizing them is attractive.

-### Failure Strategies and Considerations
+### Failure Patterns and Principles

 > When writing code from a specification, the specification says what the code is supposed to do, it does not tell you what you’re supposed to do if the real world situation deviates from the specification
 >